 6. Take Delight in the Little Things

 It doesn’t take much to amuse me.
 Ice cream on a hot day.
 Baby animals.
 People walking around town in their pajamas.
 A cardboard cutout photo prop is sometimes all it takes.
 I’m not saying that every travel day has been smooth sailing, but I would have missed out on so many great moments had I let a negative attitude get in the way.
-Once, after spending the better part of a day exploring the Forbidden City in Beijing, we rushed across town to see the Temple of Heaven, only to find the gates closed.
+Once, after spending the better part of a day exploring the Forbidden City in Beijing, we rushed across town to see the Temple of Heaven, only to find the gates closed only moments before.
 Our disappointment was short-lived, though: walking back to the subway, we came across a group of older Chinese women dancing gleefully to Jingle Bells.
 This odd scene in the middle of spring remains one of my favorite China memories, and one we might not have witnessed rushing off in a huff!

 How do you make the most of your travels?